Anshita1Saxena/milestone_project/README.md

 We have also placed an image of our blogpost: `milestone_project/reports/Blogpost Image/Blogpost Image.png` Our images attached in blogpost are placed in `milestone_project/blogpost_milestone_1/assets/images/` Our blogpost .md file `2022-10-16-Milestone1.md` is placed in `milestone_project/blogpost_milestone_1/_posts/`

+## Milestone 2
+## Question Codes and Figures:

+Question 1:
+Comet-ml was setup and the link for this comet-ml is available here: `https://www.comet.com/anshitasaxena/milestone-project-2/view/new/experiments`

+Question 2 (10%):-
+The code is present under `src/features` directory, namely `milestone2_feature_engineering.py` and `milestone2_tidy_data.py`.
+Images are placed under the blogpost `Assets` directory.
+And visualization kept in `src/visualization` in the code `milestone2_visualization_feature_engineering_I.py`.

+Question 3 (15%):-
+The code is present under the `src/model` directory, namely `basemodel_logreg.py` and it's notebook is present under `notebook` directory namely `basemodel_logreg.ipynb`.

+Question 4 (15% + bonus 5%):-
+The code is present under `src/features` directory, namely `milestone2_feature_engineering.py` and `milestone2_tidy_data.py`.
+Images are placed under the blogpost `Assets` directory.

+Question 5 (20%):-
+The code is present under `src/model` directory, namely `xgboostcometfinal.py` and it's notebook is present under `notebook` directory namely `xgboostcometfinal.ipynb`.

+Question 6 (20%):-
+The code is present under `src/model` directory, namely `final_best_shot_try.py` and it's notebook is present under `notebook` directory namely `final_best_shot_try.ipynb`.

+Question 7 (10%):-
+Plots are placed under `asset` directory.

+Figures and plots are kept under `asset` directory of the blogpost.
+Under comet, we kept are the experiments, models, plots, and confusion matrix along with other matrices.